esphome/esphome-docs/cookbook/http_request_sensor.rst

 http_request component
 ----------------------
-Now we need to setup a http_request component on client/s with http_request_data id using the following code
+Using the following code, set up a http_request component on client/s with http_request_data id.

 See :doc:`/components/http_request`